Working for the City of Colorado Springs is Rewarding

 Reach Your Peak

 The City offers a Reach Your Peak voluntary, wellness program to all employees enrolled in the medical plan to promote health or prevent disease.
-Employees can earn up to $300 for participating in the wellness program’s activities, such as completing a well-being assessment, participating in biometric health screening, health coaching sessions, wellness activities and challenges.
+Employees can earn $300 for participating in the wellness program’s activities, such as completing a well-being assessment, participating in biometric health screening, health coaching sessions, wellness activities and challenges.

 UCCS Wellness Programs